jenkinsci/multiple-scms-plugin/README.md

 ### Version 0.2 (Jan 19, 2012)

--   Fix changelog parsing for subversion (and possibly others).
+-   Fix ChangeLog parsing for subversion (and possibly others).
     Extracted log component had an extra newline at the top of the file which made parsing fail if the document contained an `<?xml...>` declaration.